 The details of the CounterSoR are specified in sub-clause 6.14.2.3 of this document.
 The inclusion of the Steering List and the SoR header in the calculation of SoR-MAC-IAUSF allows the UE to verify that the received Steering of Roaming Information is not tampered with or removed by the VPLMN.
 The expected SoR-XMAC-IUE allows the UDM to verify that the UE received the Steering of Roaming Information.

-10) The UDM responds to the Nudm_SDM_Get service operation to the VPLMN AMF, which shall include the ACK Indication, the list of preferred PLMN/access technology combinations or secured packet (if provided), SoR-MAC-IAUSF and CounterSoR within the Access and Mobility Subscription data.
+10) The UDM responds to the Nudm_SDM_Get service operation to the VPLMN AMF, which shall include the SoR transparent container as specified in clause 6.1.6.3.2 of TS 29.503 [X] if the VPLMN AMF support SoR transparent container, or shall include individual IEs comprising the ACK Indication, the list of preferred PLMN/access technology combinations or secured packet (if provided), SoR-MAC-IAUSF and CounterSoR within the Access and Mobility Subscription data.
 If the UDM requests an acknowledgement, it shall temporarily store the expected SoR-XMAC-IUE.